Main vintage has started in Germany

 Promising vintage 2019 expected

-The ripeness of the grapes are ahead of the long-term average.
+The ripeness of the grapes is ahead of the long-term average.
 Thanks to the rain-free, sunny summer, the grapes are still very healthy at present.
 The weather forecast predicts warm days and cool nights.
 This favors the formation of aroma in the grapes.
-Accordingly, In terms of quality, German wine producers are looking forward to a promising vintage in 2019.
+Accordingly, German wine producers are looking forward to a promising vintage in 2019 in terms of quality.

-Among the first grape varieties that are harvested for the actual winemaking, include the precocious Müller-Thurgau or the Frühburgunder.
+The first grape varieties that are harvested for the actual winemaking, include the precocious Müller-Thurgau or the Frühburgunder.
 Pinot Noir is currently being harvested for rosé and sparkling wine.
-The Riesling grapes, which dominate the Moselle, the Rheingau or the Middle Rhine region, generally mature a little longer, so that the main harvest of these varieties is expected later on in september (video).
+The Riesling grapes, which dominate the Moselle, the Rheingau or the Middle Rhine region, generally mature a little longer, so that the main harvest of these varieties is expected later on in September (video).

 Volume: presumably below nine million hectolitres